 Thanks to Eustace L. Greaves Jr., Greaves Financial Services, Insurance and Income Tax Preparation Services, 17 years in business

-In hind sight I would have focused much more deeply on a sustainable way to generate deal flow and new leads.
-No matter how large you think your network is (mine is large) it is not large enough and although power networking/word of mouth is the best source of leads of all the advisor/coach /consultant/soloprenuers I know almost none are reaching their personal income goals.
+In hindsight, I would have focused much more deeply on a sustainable way to generate deal flow and new leads.
+No matter how large owners think their network is (mine is large) it is not large enough and although power networking/word of mouth is the best source of leads of all the advisor/coach/consultant/solopreneurs I know almost none are reaching their personal income goals.
 What I am doing differently is focusing on the internet.
 I have just launched an e-commerce site and hope to launch a content site in the next 90 days.
 Historically my advisory services were delivered on site at companies located regional.
 I will continue with my advisory work with about 1/3 of my time, but focus on national and to a lesser extent international clientele via phone or Skype.

 Thanks to Ajax Greene, On Belay Business Advisors Inc., business advising, 7 years in business

 I would have placed an earlier emphasis to define the vision, mission and values of our company.
 It is important for the value of our employees to be aligned with my vision for our company.

 Thanks to Jason Maxwell, MassPay Payroll Services, payroll services company, in business for 8 years

 Having owned several companies, I would have eliminated my distractions sooner than I did, e.g. real estate investments (rentals), buying and selling a laundromat, renovating homes, etc. While all the ventures were profitable they took away from focusing on building a brand that ultimately would have had more value than the combined profits of each transaction not related to directly building that brand.

 Thanks to Joseph Carvelli, Retail Ingenuity, retail inventory and sales forecasting, business owner for 12 years